Don’t get caught off guard during tax season. Here’s what you need to know about taxes and personal loans.

 For the most part, no. When you receive a loan, it’s not considered taxable income.
 Taxes come into play on the part of the lender and usually aren’t something that you need to worry about.

 The only exception is when a loan is forgiven.
 Cancellation of debt (COD) income is when your lender doesn’t require you to repay your loan’s principal or interest.
 Suddenly the loan becomes income simply given to you by the lender.
+Typically, if you receive a Form 1099-C from a lender, then you’ll have to report the amount on that form to the IRS as taxable income.
+Examples of when you might receive this form include: repossession, foreclosure, return of property to a lender, abandonment of property or the modification of a loan on your principal residence.

-Are personal loans tax deductible?
+Are personal loans tax-deductible?

 No, repayments on a personal loan are not tax-deductible.
 Just as funding from it isn’t considered taxable income, making payments on a personal loan — or on interest for it — isn’t deductible.